 Metered lot parking is controlled by Admin Plant Management.
 These state parking facilities are patrolled and electronically monitored by Capitol Security Division of the Department of Public Safety.
 Capitol Security enforces parking in these areas.
 Capitol Security is also available to provide an escort service to your car.
 Call 651-201-6974 to request an escort and allow up to 20 minutes for escort to arrive.

 Metered city street parking is available at the following locations:

 Metered city street parking is patrolled and enforced by the City of St. Paul.
 Parking meters typically take quarters only, with one quarter buying 12 minutes of parking time.

-Public disabled parking is available throughout the Capitol Complex.
+Public disability parking is available throughout the Capitol Complex.
 This parking is in close proximity to building accessibility entrances.
-Vehicles must display either a disabled parking certificate or a disabled license plate issued by the Department of Public Safety.
+Vehicles must display either a disability parking certificate or a disability license plate issued by the Department of Public Safety.

-View the full public disabled parking map for exact locations and descriptions.
+View the full public disability parking map for exact locations and descriptions.